SelectSystemsInternational/LimepayApiSDK/README.md

 /Models
 /Resources
 /Exceptions
-from MerchantApi in your Project
+from LimepayApi in your Project

 using LimepayApi.Net.Exceptions;
 using LimepayApi.Net.Helpers;